-Bartter syndrome and Gitelman syndrome are hereditary and are usually caused by a recessive gene Recessive disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more ( see Figure: Non–X-Linked (Autosomal) Recessive Disorders Non–X-Linked (Autosomal) Recessive Disorders ).
+Bartter syndrome and Gitelman syndrome are hereditary and are usually caused by a recessive gene Recessive disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more ( see Figure: Non–X-Linked (Autosomal) Recessive Disorders Non–X-Linked (Autosomal) Recessive Disorders ).
 Thus, a person with Bartter syndrome or Gitelman syndrome has usually inherited two recessive genes for the disorder, one from each parent.
 Because two genes are needed when a recessive gene is involved, the parents are carriers of the gene but do not have the syndrome.
 However, siblings of children with the disorder might have it.
 Although both are rare, Gitelman syndrome is more common than Bartter syndrome.

 In Bartter syndrome and Gitelman syndrome, the kidneys cannot reabsorb salt (sodium chloride) normally from the kidney tubule.
-Thus, the kidneys excrete excessive amounts of the electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more sodium and chloride in the urine.
+Thus, the kidneys excrete excessive amounts of the electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more sodium and chloride in the urine.
 The loss of sodium and chloride leads to excessive urine production and thus mild dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more .

 The main differences between the two syndromes are